 I have a longstanding interest in intellectual property.
 I am a named inventor on about 20 US patents in areas including cybersecurity, communications, and video processing.
-Since the 1990s I have also been very active in advising early-stage technology companies regarding IP strategy.
-In addition, I have given congressional testimony regarding intellectual property law, and have also served as Vice Chair of the World Economic Forum’s Global Agenda Council on the Intellectual Property System.
+Over the course of my career, I have also very active in advising early-stage technology companies regarding IP strategy.
+In addition, I have given congressional testimony on IP at hearings convened by the Senate Judiciary Committee Subcommittee on Intellectual Property and the House Judiciary Committee Subcommittee on Courts, Intellectual Property, and the Internet.

 I believe that, outside of law schools, many universities do not provide sufficient opportunities to students who have an interest in learning more about IP.
-To help address that gap, I created and teach a course on “IP for Technology Entrepreneurs” that is jointly listed in both the Anderson School of Management and the Samueli School of Engineering and Applied Science.
+To help address that gap, I created a course on “IP for Technology Entrepreneurs” listed jointly in both the Anderson School of Management and the Samueli School of Engineering and Applied Science.

 In addition, I developed an online tutorial on “Intellectual Property Essentials” that has been adopted by the University of California Office of the President and made available to all UC campuses.